OctopusDeploy/blog/blog/2018-10/selenium/17-running-tests-against-browserstack/run-tests-against-selenium.md

 ![](./image4.png)

 To run tests remotely against BrowserStack we need to create an instance of the RemoteDriver class.
-Unlike ChromeDriver or FirefoxDiver, RemoteDriver is designed to control a browser hosted on a remote server.
+Unlike `ChromeDriver` or `FirefoxDiver`, `RemoteDriver` is designed to control a browser hosted on a remote server.
-This means we need to give the RemoteDriver a URL to send commands to, along with the credentials.
+This means we need to give the `RemoteDriver` a URL to send commands to, along with the credentials.

 The BrowserStack documentation at